Franklin ClearBridge Canadian Equity

 Mandate overview

-From an absolute return standpoint, the most material positive contributors to the mandate’s performance were holdings within the financials, energy and industrials sectors.
+From an absolute return standpoint, the most material positive contributors to the mandate’s performance were holdings within the materials, energy and utilities sectors.

 Performance contributors

-AtkinsRealis: the overweight position in the outperforming equity was the largest contributor from a single stock standpoint.
+Franco-Nevada: The overweight position in the outperforming mining royalty company was the largest contributor from a single stock standpoint.

 Performance detractors

-Positioning in information technology: an underweight position and stock selection within the sector was the largest relative performance detractor.
+Positioning in materials: An underweight position and stock selection in the sector was the largest relative performance detractor.

 Total gross returns: